Partisan–Chetnik War (1941–1945)

-The Partisan–Chetnik War was an armed conflict between the communist Yugoslav Partisans and the monarchist Chetniks which lasted from 1941 (after the end of the Chetnik Partisan Alliance during the Serbian Uprising in the Second World War) until 1945 (the end of the Second World War in Yugoslavia).
+The Partisan–Chetnik War or 1941-1945 Yugoslav internal War was an armed conflict between the communist Yugoslav Partisans and the monarchist Chetniks which lasted from 1941 (after the end of the Chetnik Partisan Alliance during the Serbian Uprising in the Second World War) until 1945 (the end of the Second World War in Yugoslavia).

 Background

 After the Axis invasion of Yugoslavia in April 1941, strong antifascist resistance began to emerge as the occupying forces unleashed terror against the local populations.
 The first Yugoslav Partisans unit emerged on 22 June, following a German attack against the USSR.
 These formations would come to be led by Josip Broz Tito.
 Meanwhile, by May 1941, Colonel Draža Mihailović who refused to surrender after the Royal Yugoslav Army's capitulation, raised an armed rebellion against occupying German forces in Serbia.
 He designated his forces as Chetniks, which had been a traditional denomination for Serbian guerilla fighters.
 The two were ideologically opposed.
 The Chetniks were a Serbian nationalist and royalist force who sought a Yugoslavia under Serbian royalty, whereas the Partisans were communists who strived for a socialist republic.

 In October 1941, fighting broke out between the Partisans and Chetniks.
 By December, tensions boiled into civil war between the factions.
 Before the start of hostilities, the Partisans and Chetniks launched an armed uprising against Nazi-occupied Serbia after an incident in the town of Bela Crkva on 7 July.
 This uprising was remarkable as it created the first free territory in all of Europe during the Second World War and the first liberated city in the Second World War.
 At the beginning of the uprising, Chetnik-Partisan collaboration was an undeniable reason for the initial success of the uprising.
 This is why many historians consider this conflict a brotherly war.
 The most significant Chetnik-Partisan victories were in Užice, Loznica, Banja Koviljača, and Krupanj.
 This joint action would be the primary reason for the establishment of the Užice Republic.